cscart/docs/en/developer_guide/addons/compatibility/adapting_4122_to_4131.rst

                                 ...
                             ],
                         ],
-                        'dispatch' => 'profiles.m_activate',                                                                       // A dispatcher to which the selected items IDs will be passed.
-A dispatcher is also used to check the item availability for an active user.
+                        'dispatch' => 'profiles.m_activate',                                                                       // Dispatch to which the selected items IDs will be passed.
+The dispatch is also used to check the item availability for an active user.
-                        'position' => 10,                                                                                          // An item position in the list.
+                        'position' => 10,                                                                                          // Item position in the list.
                     ],
-                    'actions_divider'   => [                                                                                       // An item divider.
+                    'actions_divider'   => [                                                                                       // Item divider.
-                        'type'     => DividerItem::class,                                                                          // A type of an item embedded to GroupItem (GroupActionItem/ComponentItem/DividerItem).
+                        'type'     => DividerItem::class,                                                                          // Type of an item embedded to GroupItem (GroupActionItem/ComponentItem/DividerItem).
 The default item type is GroupActionItem..
                         'position' => 20,
                     ],
-                    'notify_checkboxes' => [                                                                                       // An item with its own template
+                    'notify_checkboxes' => [                                                                                       // Item with its own template.
                         'type'          => ComponentItem::class,
-                        'template'      => 'views/profiles/components/context_menu/notify_checkboxes.tpl',                         // A custom template of ComponentItem.
+                        'template'      => 'views/profiles/components/context_menu/notify_checkboxes.tpl',                         // Custom template of ComponentItem.
-                        'data_provider' => static function () {                                                                    // Callback-function to form the data to provide it to a template.
+                        'data_provider' => static function () {                                                                    // Callback function to form the data to provide it to a template.
 Use $data in the template. return [
                                 'param1' => 'value2',
                                 ...